mr-metschnikowia/social_network_project/README.txt

-Project: A simple social network using Vue.js, Node.js and MongoDB Atlas.
+A social network CRUD web application built using Node.js and Vue.js